-At the end of 2017, Allergan, Inc contributed \$10 million to The Allergan Foundation, bringing TAF's assets to more than \$37 million and allowing TAF to continue supporting a broad base of important work.
-Focused intently on a spirit to improve lives and elevate communities and on behalf of TAF's Board of Directors, we are grateful for this opportunity, and we are proud to stand with the organizations and individuals making a difference in the world.
+At the end of 2018, Allergan plc contributed \$10 million to The Allergan Foundation, bring assets to more than \$38 million, and allowing the Foundation to continue supporting a broad base of important work.
+The Allergan Foundation's total annual asset management and administrative costs are approximately 6% of their annual giving or less than 2% of the Foundation's corpus.
+Focused intently on a spirit to improve lives and elevate communities and on behalf of the Board of Directors, we are grateful for this opportunity, and we are proud to stand with the organizations and individuals making a difference in the world.

-The Allergan Foundation is led by Brent Saunders, Chairman, Chief Executive Officer and President, Allergan plc, and Chairman of the Board of TAF.
-Joining him on the Board are: Alex Kelly, EVP, Chief Communications Officer, Allergan plc, and President of the Board of TAF; Ed Davis, SVP & Chief Audit Executive, Allergan plc, and Chief Financial Officer of TAF; Kira Schwartz, SVP, M&A, Licensing and Alliance Management, Allergan plc, and General Counsel and Secretary of TAF; Jonathon Kellerman, EVP & Global Chief Compliance Officer, Allergan plc; Karen Ling, EVP & Chief Human Resources Officer, Allergan plc; Lei Meng, VP, Marketing Analytics and Business Development & Licensing Commercial Assessments, Allergan plc; and Susan Stone, Executive Director, Alliance Advocacy, Allergan plc.
-Additionally, serving on the Allergan Foundation Board of Directors since 2011 is Mr. Gavin S. Herbert, Founder of Allergan, Inc. A pioneer and visionary in the field of health care, Mr. Herbert brings with him an unparalleled wealth of knowledge and insight, and provides strong support for our work in philanthropic decision-making.
+The Allergan Foundation is led by Brent Saunders, Chairman, Chief Executive Officer and President, Allergan plc, and Chairman of the Board of The Allergan Foundation.
+Joining him on the Board are: Alex Kelly, EVP, Chief Communications Officer, Allergan plc, and President of the Board of The Allergan Foundation; Ed Davis, SVP & Chief Audit Executive, Allergan plc, and Chief Financial Officer of The Allergan Foundation; Kira Schwartz, SVP, M & A, Licensing and Alliance Management, Allergan plc, and General Counsel and Secretary of The Allergan Foundation; Jonathon Kellerman, EVP & Global Chief Compliance Officer, Allergan plc; Karen Ling, EVP & Chief Human Resources Officer, Allergan plc; Lei Meng, VP, Marketing Analytics and BD&L Commercial Assessments, Allergan plc; and Susan Stone, Executive Director, Alliance Advocacy, Allergan plc.
+Additionally, serving on The Allergan Foundation Board of Directors since 2011 is Mr. Gavin S. Herbert, Founder of Allergan, Inc. A pioneer and visionary in the field of health care, Mr. Herbert brings with him an unparalleled wealth of knowledge and insight, and provides strong support for our work in philanthropic decision-making.
 The Allergan Foundation is grateful for his active involvement and appreciates Mr. Herbert's continued service to the broader community.